-The guidelines are simply a fee schedule, or formula.
+Vermont's child support guidelines are simply a fee schedule, or formula.
 Parents are free to pay more than the amount given by the guidelines, but not less.
 In any event, a court must approve the amount.
 In addition to the amount determined by the guidelines, parents must also share childcare costs and other expenses, like those required for the child's education.
 Additionally, a court will order one or both parents to cover the child's medical insurance.

-Even if you're unemployed, chances are you still have income for child support purposes in the form of social security, workers' compensation, unemployment or disability benefits.
+Even if you're unemployed, chances are you still have income for child support purposes in the form of social security, workers' compensation, military pay, unemployment or disability benefits.
 Gifts, prizes, and spousal support received count too, and in some cases, a court could even impute income based on the value of assets like a vacation home or a car.

 There are a few benefits that you can leave out of gross income like general assistance, food stamps, and any support you are already paying for other children.

-worksheets.
-If you have sole or split custody, use the Sole or Split Custody Worksheet.
-If you have shared custody, use the Shared Custody Worksheet.
+For lists of what to include and everything you can deduct, see Vermont's child support worksheets.
+If you have sole or split custody, use the "Sole or Split Custody Worksheet".
+If you have shared custody, use the "Shared Custody Worksheet".

 You also need to know how much time each parent will spend with the child before you can calculate support.
-There are a variety of ways to share parenting time, but the guidelines calculate support differently whether you have sole custody (the child lives with you for over 75% of the time), shared custody (the child lives part time with each parent), or split custody (where the parents divide the kids between them – mom takes the older child while dad has the younger child, for example).
+There are a variety of ways to share parenting time, but the guidelines calculate support differently whether you have "sole custody" (the child lives with you for over 75% of the time), "shared custody" (the child lives part time with each parent), or "split custody" (where the parents divide the kids between them – mom takes the older child while dad has the younger child, for example).

 Remember, however, that the cost of childcare, medical, or other expenses will increase your share of child support.
 Also, if a parent's income is lower than the smallest amount given by the guidelines, or if a parent would be left with less than enough to self-support, then the court can use its discretion to arrive at a fair payment.

 Once a child support order is in place, you can still ask the court to modify (change) it at any time.
-If it's been less than three years since the original order was issued or modified, then you must have a substantial and unanticipated change in circumstances—like the loss of a job.
-The threshold is lower if an order has been in place for three years or more.
-You can read more about this on Vermont’s Office of Child Support website under Modifying a Support Order.
+If it's been less than three years since the original order was issued or modified, then you must show a substantial and unanticipated change in circumstances—like the loss of a job, a parent's severe illness, an international relocation, or a change in the parenting plan.

 In addition to the links above, Vermont's Office of Child Support has many tools to explain the process of establishing, modifying, or enforcing a child support order.